go-gitea/gitea/docs/content/doc/advanced/config-cheat-sheet.en-us.md

 - `DEFAULT_THEME`: **gitea**: \[gitea, arc-green\]: Set the default theme for the Gitea install.
 - `THEMES`:  **gitea,arc-green**: All available themes.
 Allow users select personalized themes regardless of the value of `DEFAULT_THEME`.
-- `REACTIONS`: All available reactions.
-Allow users react with different emoji's.
+- `REACTIONS`: All available reactions users can choose on issues/prs and comments Values can be emoji alias (:smile:) or a unicode emoji.
+    For custom reactions, add a tightly cropped square image to public/emoji/img/reaction_name.png
 - `DEFAULT_SHOW_FULL_NAME`: **false**: Whether the full name of the users should be shown where possible.
 If the full name isn't set, the username will be used.
 - `SEARCH_REPO_DESCRIPTION`: **true**: Whether to search within description at repository search on explore page.
 - `USE_SERVICE_WORKER`: **true**: Whether to enable a Service Worker to cache frontend assets.